NRGlab/Vcontacts/README.md

 # Vcontacts

-Commandline tool to compute surface areas in contact using the constrained voronoi procedure from the paper: Quantification of protein surfaces, volumes and atom-atom contacts using a constrained Voronoi procedure. (doi: 10.1093/bioinformatics/18.10.1365)
+Commandline tool to compute surface areas in contact using the constrained Voronoi procedure from the paper: Quantification of protein surfaces, volumes and atom-atom contacts using a constrained Voronoi procedure. (doi: 10.1093/bioinformatics/18.10.1365)

 To compile: